+Acknowledgement

-Acknowledgement I would like to thank my supervisor Mgr.
-Ondřej Duda for his guidance and patieralso like to thank my students for their effort and feedback during the challenge their projects.
+I would like to thank my supervisor Mgr.
+Ondřej Duda for his guidance and patience.
+I would also like to thank my students for their effort and feedback during the challenging work on their projects.

 Abstract

 The thesis considers the advantages and disadvantages of the PBL method in English language learning in students with attention disorders and mixed ability groups.
 The theoretical part consists of the development of the project method.
 It explores associated phenomena such as soft skills, Twenty-first century skills and language learning with regards to students with mixed ability and attention disorders.
 The practical part introduces a qualitative study and evaluates the benefits, as well as potential issues of using PBL to develop ESL skills and key competencies in the aforementioned groups of students.